Skip to main content

 About

 Indygo is a single player puzzle game.
 It was developed by Pigmentum Game Studio and was released on October 24, 2017.
-It received mostly positive reviews from critics and positive reviews from players.
+It received positive reviews from critics and mostly positive reviews from players.

 Indygo is a narrative game with elements of point'n'click set in one room only - painting workshop.
 It tells the story of a painter who suffers from depression.
 Solve puzzles and make decisions that affect how the game ends.
 Indygo attempts to show how people with depression can feel.